NBurrichter/AngryBirdsClone/README.md

+Read this file in a texteditor, GitHub screws up Ascii Art :(

+I created an Android .apk of the game today, this screwed some things up.
+Not sure what was all effected.
+The commit made on the 16 Juli should be used, if major errors occur.
+The recommended Resolution is 16:9.
+Now to the game:

   _________                              _____       .___                    __
  /   _____/__________    ____  ____     /  _  \    __| _/__  __ ____   _____/  |_ __ _________   ____
  \_____  \\____ \__  \ _/ ___\/ __ \   /  /_\  \  / __ |\  \/ // __ \ /    \   __\  |  \_  __ \_/ __ \